 Veronica’s past experiences with service include volunteering alongside her team at the Ronald McDonald House and serving community meals with Urban Ministries.
 She is also a member of Athletes in Action, a Christian student-athlete group.
 Finally, Veronica advocates for greater inclusivity for LGBTQ student-athletes by participating in Athlete Ally.

-Veronica is a current junior on the Duke Cross Country and Track and Field teams.
-She is currently studying biomedical engineering and neuroscience.
-Prior to her involvement with ACE, she had felt that she was no longer as committed to civic engagement as she had been before college.
+Veronica is a current senior on the Duke Cross Country and Track and Field teams.
+She is studying Biomedical Engineering and Neuroscience.
+Prior to her involvement with ACE, she felt that she was no longer as committed to civic engagement as she had been before college.
 ACE in China provided the perfect opportunity to serve a community while also allowing her to learn a great deal about the Tibetan region’s rich culture.
-Her experience in China continues to reshape how she approaches situations, and it has helped her make a bigger commitment to serving the Durham community.
-She still keeps in close contact with the other participants from the program, and she continues to use what she learned to better herself, her team, and her school.
+Her experience in China continues to reshape how she approaches situations, and it helped her make a bigger commitment to serving the Durham community.
+She also continued to stay engaged globally, as she worked in both Guatemala and Uganda this past summer.
+She still keeps in close contact with the other participants from the ACE program, and she continues to use what she learned to better herself, her team, and her school.

 Want to hear more about Veronica’s ACE experience?
 Contact Veronica.